ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/reusable-component.md

 Now let's start simple and build this up one step at a time.

-In the `TeaDetails.vue` file, add a `ratings` data item and bind that to the `app-rating` component.
+In the `src/views/TeaDetails.vue` file, add a `ratings` data item and bind that to the `app-rating` component.
 In addition to our unit tests, this will help us visually test that everything is working as we go.

 ```html
 <template>